Pope says church was late fighting abuse, promises ‘zero tolerance’

 The reasoning has nothing to do with being mean-spirited, but because an abuser is sick and is suffering from “a sickness.”

-The pope told the commission he has been learning “on the job” better ways to handle priests found guilty of abuse, and he recounted a decision he has now come to regret: that of agreeing to a more lenient sanction against an Italian priest, rather than laicizing him as the doctrinal team recommended.
+The pope told the commission he has been learning “on the job” better ways to handle priests found guilty of abuse, and he recounted a decision he has now come to regret: that of agreeing in an appeals process to a more lenient sanction against an Italian priest, rather than laicizing him as the doctrinal team recommended.